Scheduled Cron Job Skipped Silently With No Error Logged

 1. Timezone mismatch

 Your cron string says 0 2 * * * and you assumed local time.
 The container or scheduler runs in UTC.
-The job fires at 02:00 UTC, which is 21:00 the previous day in your office.
+The job fires at 02:00 UTC, which is 21:00 the previous day in a US Eastern office.

 2. DST shift swallowed the run

-Cron string targets 02:30 local.
-On the spring-forward Sunday, 02:30 does not exist.
-The run is skipped silently.
-Some schedulers run it twice in the fall-back direction.
+A cron string targets 02:30 local.
+On the spring-forward Sunday, 02:30 does not exist, so the run is skipped silently.
+In the fall-back direction the same local time happens twice, and some schedulers fire the job twice.

 Job N took 25 hours.
 The scheduler tries to start job N+1 but a database advisory lock or file lock is still held.
-Job N+1 exits silently if the lock is non-blocking.
+Job N+1 exits silently if it grabs the lock non-blocking and gets a false.

-How to spot it: Long-running predecessor visible in pg_stat_activity or process list around the next scheduled time.
+How to spot it: a long-running predecessor is visible in pg_stat_activity or the process list around the next scheduled time.
+On Kubernetes with concurrencyPolicy: Forbid, the controller skips the new run by design and only records it in events.

 5. Schedule disabled or paused

-How to spot it: kubectl get cronjob shows SUSPEND: True, or Airflow DAG is paused.
+How to spot it: kubectl get cronjob shows SUSPEND: True, or the Airflow DAG is paused (toggle off in the UI).

 Shortest path to fix